FRickReich/shipyard-web/DOCUMENTATION.md

 - Add translation strings to these collections
 - Add a message of the day and apply a calendar to it

+## Workflows

+### Test

+- create a test on the webapp or api
+- read test through unity plugin-asset

 ## UI

 ### Structure